Dr Thi H. Nguyen-Phuoc, ND, PT, LAC

 - Bachelor of Arts in Psychology & Plan II Honors Program, University of Texas @ Austin, May 1999.

-Over 15 years of practice as a Physical Therapist, I have a few philosophical leanings to live by that have never failed me.
+Over 15 years of clinical practice, I have a few philosophical leanings to live by that have never failed me.

 First Things First.
 While I hear clearly your "chief complaint," I will prioritize what is most important to do first.
 I will always explain my analysis and share all that I know with you.
 If we respect the body as an intelligent whole, the presenting symptom may be a "victim" of some other cause.
 First Things First is a commitment to finding the root cause of your symptoms and treating the whole person.